International Credit Union Day®

-Credit Unions: A History of Community Ownership and Support
+Credit Unions: A History of Community and Ownership

 This is the story of an idea.
 A simple idea: that people could pool their money and make loans to each other.